-Relevant for shipowners, managers, designers, manufacturers, and flag states.
+Relevant for ship owners, managers, seafarers, maritime training institutes and flag states.

 Global Maritime Distress and Safety System (GMDSS)